At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 Prices and fees of app-based card readers tend to be similar given the healthy market competition, but you don’t get the same value or quality for the money.

-The cheapest card reader is Square Reader, sometimes rivalled by SumUp Air when that's on offer.
-Only the first PayPal Reader is cheap (£29 + VAT), and then it's £69 + VAT for extras.
+The cheapest card reader is Square Reader, sometimes rivalled by SumUp Solo Lite when that’s on offer.
+Only the first PayPal Reader is cheap (£29 + VAT), and then it’s £69 + VAT for extras.
 After purchase, you own them.

 Barclaycard advertises a low “one-off device rental fee”, so you don’t actually own the card reader despite the lack of subscription.
 The card readers from Shopify, Elavon and Revolut are yours to keep.